 After that I decided I would use the money set aside between January and the end of November to cover my Christmas spending with the aim of having £500 minimum.
 It has been a literal life changer to have this money moving into my Plum account all year without noticing it!

 Thanks to lockdown and a reduction in my own spending, I currently have almost £600 set aside for Christmas 2020 which has exceeded my November goal 4 months early!
 I am happy to let this money continue to build up, but when I do want to withdraw, the process is simple and the money will transfer to my linked account within 30 minutes.

 This all sounds great, but I’m a bit unsure about linking my bank account to an app…

 It is obviously right to be cautious when it comes to money, and the biggest reservations I have seen involve the security of linking bank accounts, and letting an app withdraw amounts that could potentially lead to going overdrawn.

 Obviously, I don’t work for Plum and cannot address these issues in a professional capacity, so the best place to get all the information you need is the official Plum website.

 However, on a personal level I cannot recommend it enough.
 The Plum algorithm is really something because in over 2 years it has never once taken money that was needed for a bill or that would take me into the red.
 However, if this was the case, they have got you covered.

-It is a real eye opener to see that I have set aside almost £2000 in 2 and a half years from small change.
+It is a real eye opener to see that I have set aside over £3000 in 5 years from small change.
 It’s a sobering thought to wonder where that money would have been spent otherwise, as I’m pretty sure I wouldn’t have much to show for it!